The importance of stem for girls

 Design, innovate, create.

 St Catherine's recognises the importance of a strong grounding in science, technology, engineering and mathematics for girls.
-With only 16 per cent of girls graduating from our universities with a STEM-based degree, it is clear we need to address the imbalance.
+With only 16 per cent of girls graduating from our universities with a STEM-based degree, it's clear we need to address the imbalance.
 Under the STEM specialist in the junior school and the director of STEM in the senior school, staff work across the school to ensure our students have every opportunity to extend themselves with diverse programs and experiences.
 We want our girls to design, innovate and create!

 Girls visit the Makerspace to tinker with building materials and electronics, including coding Sphero balls and mini drones.
 We use bee-bots in mathematics, design websites, and have a robotics program in full swing across Years 3 and 4.
 Coding is embedded across Years 4 to 6 in an exciting subject called Create and Innovate.

-Just lately, Year 3 have been using Lego WeDo 2.0 Robotics, Year 4 have been building 'Nim's Island' using Minecraft, Year 5 are working on a Mars Mission and Year 6 are looking at solar energy.
+Just lately, Year 3 have been using LEGO WeDo 2.0 Robotics, Year 4 have been building 'Nim's Island' using Minecraft, Year 5 are working on a Mars Mission, and Year 6 are looking at solar energy.
 All our junior school girls have been embarking on immersive excursions around the globe with the use of virtual reality headsets.